cfengine/documentation/reference/common/meta-in-common-promises.markdown

 ---
 layout: default
-title: meta in common promises
+title: meta
-categories: [Reference, Bundles for Common,meta in common promises]
+categories: [Reference, Common promises, meta]
 published: true
-alias: reference-bundles-for-common-meta-in-common-promises.html
+alias: reference-common-promises-meta.html
 tags: [reference, bundles, common, meta, promises]
 ---

-### `meta` promises in \*

 Meta-data promises have no internal function.
 They are intended to be used to represent arbitrary information about promise bundles.
 Formally,